ansible/ansible-documentation/docs/docsite/rst/plugins/inventory.rst

    enable_plugins = host_list, script, auto, yaml, ini, toml, my_plugin

 If you use a plugin that supports a YAML configuration source, make sure that the name matches the name provided in the ``plugin`` entry of the inventory source file.
-For other plugins you must either save it in one of the directory sources configured in :ref:`ansible.cfg <ansible_configuration_settings>` and enable it or add to a collection and enable it using it's fqcn.
+For other plugins you must either save it in one of the directory sources configured in :ref:`ansible.cfg <ansible_configuration_settings>` and enable it or add to a collection and then reference it by FQCN.

 .. _using_inventory: